Mike Elliott (Formula One)

 Mike Elliott (born 4 June 1974) is a British Formula One aerodynamicist.
-He was the chief technical officer at the Mercedes-AMG Petronas F1 Team.
-He left Mercedes in October 2023.
+Since 2026, he serves as the Chief Technical Officer of Alpine F1 Team; and was formerly the Chief Technical Officer, Technical Director, Technology Director and Head of Aerodynamics at the Mercedes-AMG Petronas F1 Team, leaving in October 2023.

 Biography

 Elliott started his career in motorsport in 2000 as an aerodynamicist for McLaren.
 In 2003, he then became a trackside aerodynamicist before progressing on to being the team leader for aerodynamic performance at McLaren in 2006.
 In 2008, he moved to the Renault F1 Team to become the principal aerodynamicist, he stayed with the Enstone team until 2012 when he moved to Mercedes to become the head of aerodynamics.

-In 2017, he replaced Geoff Willis as technology director at Mercedes.
-In 2021, he succeeded James Allison as technical director at the team.
+In 2017, he replaced Geoff Willis as Technology Director at Mercedes.
+In 2021, he succeeded James Allison as technical director at the team, who became Chief Technical Officer of Mercedes and Chief Technical Officer of INEOS Britannia.
+He would go on to lead the development of the infamous "zeropod concept" that debuted on the W13 and continued into the W14 before switching roles with James Allison in early 2023.

 On 21 April 2023, it was announced that Elliott would swap roles with Allison, who would return as Technical Director, while Elliott would become Chief Technical Officer.
 He subsequently left Mercedes in October 2023.

+In 2026, Alpine announced the signing of Elliott as their new Chief Technical Officer, where he would "lead and oversee the technical and engineering functions at the team’s factory at Enstone."